Master of Social Work (MSW) — University of Manitoba

 Component Length Prompt / Description

-SpaceCat note: The Area of Specialization statement is notably brief (250 words) and explicitly says not to include personal life experiences.
+SpaceCat note: The Area of Specialization statement is notably brief and explicitly says not to include personal life experiences.
 This is unusual compared to most MSW programs that invite lengthy personal narratives.
 SpaceCat should focus tightly on her academic/professional interest area (e.g., housing instability, trauma-informed practice, gender-based violence) and frame it as an intellectual pursuit rather than a personal story.
 The brevity and academic focus mean SpaceCat’s experiential strengths cannot be conveyed through this component — her work history and reference letters will need to do that heavy lifting.

 How Applications Are Evaluated